argoc/WORTH_workshops/README.md

 ## Method 2

-If your board cannot access the internet, do the git clone on your local machine:
+If your board cannot access the internet, do the git clone on your local machine (need git? https://git-scm.com/download):

     git clone https://github.com/argoc/WORTH_workshops.git